Skip to main content

 3. Make Selected States Clear Without Colour

-Let’s say you’ve got a set of toggle buttons.
+Let’s say you’ve got a set of toggle buttons for switching between view modes.

 Bad: